 A brilliant mind

 Over the course of his career, Hawking studied the basic laws governing the universe.
-He proposed that, since the universe boasts a beginning – the Big Bang – it will likely have an ending.
-Working with fellow cosmologist Roger Penrose, he demonstrated that Einstein's General Theory of Relativity suggested that space and time began at the birth of the universe, and ends within black holes, a result that implied that Einstein's theory of General Relativity and quantum theory must be united.
+He proposed that, since the universe boasts a beginning — the Big Bang — it likely will have an ending.
+Working with fellow cosmologist Roger Penrose, he demonstrated that Albert Einstein's Theory of General Relativity suggests that space and time began at the birth of the universe and ends within black holes, which implies that Einstein's theory and quantum theory must be united.

 Using the two theories together, Hawking also determined that black holes are not totally silent but instead emit radiation.
-He predicted that, following the Big Bang, black holes the size of protons were created, governed by both general relativity and quantum mechanics.
+He predicted that, following the Big Bang, black holes as tiny as protons were created, governed by both general relativity and quantum mechanics.
 [PHOTOS: Black Holes of the Universe]

 Hawking is a popular writer.
-His first book,"A Brief History of Time," was published in 1988 and became an international best seller.
-In it, Hawking aimed to communicate questions about the birth and death of the universe to the lay person.
+His first book, "A Brief History of Time" (10th anniversary edition: Bantam, 1998) was first published in 1988 and became an international best seller.
+In it, Hawking aimed to communicate questions about the birth and death of the universe to the layperson.

 Since then, Hawking has gone on to write other nonfiction books aimed at nonscientists.
-These include "A Briefer History of Time," "The Universe in a Nutshell," "The Grand Design," and "On the Shoulders of Giants."
-[8 Shocking Things We Learned From Stephen Hawking's Book “Grand Design”]
+These include "A Briefer History of Time," "The Universe in a Nutshell," "The Grand Design" and "On the Shoulders of Giants."
+[Related: 8 Shocking Things We Learned From Stephen Hawking's Book “Grand Design”]

-He has also created a fictional series of books for middle school children on the creation of the universe, beginning with "George and the Big Bang."
+He and his daughter, Lucy Hawking, have also created a fictional series of books for middle school children on the creation of the universe, including "George and the Big Bang" (Simon & Schuster, 2012).